Maghrebi Jews: Algeria

-Algerian Jews are quite similar to Moroccan Jews in many regards due to the proximity of Algeria and Morocco.
+Algerian Jews are quite similar to Moroccan Jews in many regards, due to the proximity of Algeria and Morocco.
 Both communities were intertwined linguistically, culturally, and historically.
-A Jewish presence in Algeria existed since before the Roman-era, but most Algerian Jews trace a significant amount of their history back to the culture of al-Andalus.
+A Jewish presence in Algeria has existed since before the Roman-era; however, most Algerian Jews trace a significant amount of their history and cultural-heritage to al-Andalus.

 Since 1848, Algeria had been part of the French motherland, and with the 1870 Crémieux Decree Algerian Jews were granted French citizenship.
 Meanwhile, the indigenous Muslim Arab and Berber populations remained under second-class status, giving rise to Muslim friction that culminated in the 1934 Constantine riots.
 After the German invasion of France, Algeria came under Vichy rule: Jews had their French citizens’ rights taken away, were sacked from public service jobs and subject to quotas and restrictions.

 The Crémieux Decree and thereby Jewish citizenship were reinstated after World War II, keeping Algerian Jews committed to their French status throughout the Algerian War, in which an estimated 1.5 million Algerians were killed.
 In the wake of the war, while most Algerian Muslims supported the independence, the majority of the Algerian Jews tied their fate to France with many of them supporting and even joining the OAS.
 In the last 15 months of the war, over 130 attacks against Jews or Jewish establishments occurred; the two most symbolically significant being the looting of the Great Synagogue of Algiers in December 1960, and the assassination of popular singer Cheikh Raymond on a public market in Constantine in June 1961.
 These two incidents in particular gave the impetus for Jewish immigration from Algeria, albeit subsumed into the great mass of pieds-noirs leaving Algeria for France.

 At the time of World War II, there were around 130,000 Jews living in Algeria.
-More recently, their number is estimated by the United States Department of State at less than 200.
+More recently, the population is estimated by the United States Department of State at less than 200.
 Algerian Jews are unique in that they are the only community of North African Jews that did not overwhelmingly emigrate to Israel during the Jewish exodus from Arab and Muslim countries; instead, the majority of Algerian Jews chose France as their destination.
 Their "repatriation" represents a unique case in the history of Jewish migration given that even though they were psychologically uprooted, they "returned" to France as citizens and not as refugees.